smtifahim/TARA-Ontology-Repository/ontology-files/generated/readme.md

   * Included axioms associating the surface locations of acupoints.
   * Added two special properties: `TARA:locatedOnTheSurfaceOf` and `TARA:locatedInRelationTo`, to specify the surface anatomy for each acupoint.
     * `TARA:locatedOnTheSurfaceOf`: Defines the relationship between an acupoint and its general regional location on the body surface.
-    * `TARA:locatedInRelationTo`: Defines the relationship between an acupoint and its proximal location on the body surface.
+    * `TARA:locatedInRelationTo`: Defines the relationship between an acupoint and its related proximal location on the body surface.
 * **Content Summary** :
   * This version includes all surface locations for the acupoints of the Lung (LU) and Liver (LI) meridians, totaling 31 acupoints.
     * Anatomical terms associated with surface regions are drawn from UBERON (200+ terms) and InterLex (ILX).
 ILX terms are derived from the Foundational Model of Anatomy (FMA).
 A total of 55 ILX terms related to surface anatomy were created and imported into the ontology.